Get to know your legal advisor – Joe Nicholls

 Employment lawyers are largely a decent bunch and provide great support to each other as a community.
 Working in a team of motivated, talented and interesting colleagues is really what makes me want to keep doing it for a long time to come.”

-If Joe wasn’t a lawyer, what else might he have been?
+If you weren’t a lawyer, what else might he have been?

 “Well, on the basis that it would be unrealistic to say professional golfer, I’ve always liked the idea of being involved in the tourism industry.
 I could see myself in the operational side of a hotel business or travel company.”

-How does Joe Nicholls spend time outside of work?
+How do you spend time outside of work?

-“I have two young boys, aged five and two, so family life centres around them.
+“I have three young children so family life centres around them.

 You can find out more about what type of work Joe is involved in here.